 - Have a balanced, healthy diet to build immunity

-- If you have a pre-existing lung or respiratory condition, consult a specialist during the change of season
+- If you have a pre-existing lung or respiratory infections, consult a specialist during the change of season

-- Vaccination against flu may be considered for people at a high risk of getting flu and for people who are vulnerable like young children, pregnant women, people with chronic health conditions like asthma, diabetes, heart and lung disease and people over 65 years
+- Vaccination against flu may be considered for people at a high risk of getting flu and for people who are vulnerable like young children, pregnant women, people with chronic health conditions like asthma attacks, diabetes, heart and lung disease and people over 65 years

 - Moisturise your skin regularly to prevent dry and itchy skin

-Many of the diseases of monsoon like malaria, dengue, and chikungunya are transmitted by mosquitoes.
+Many of the diseases of monsoon like malaria, dengue, and chikungunya are transmitted by insect bites.
 They usually breed in waterlogged places.